NoraCodes/nora.codes/content/post/i-repaired-my-headphones.markdown

 - Hardware
 - Hacking
 - Culture
+description: Hardware manufacturers are missing out on a huge potential source of revenue: the thrifty tech user market.
 ---

 Hardware manufacturers are missing out on a huge potential source of revenue: the thrifty tech user market.
-No, really.
-Let me explain.

 I just woke up to find that my favorite pair of headphones was making only one sound, and it wasn't the one I was putting in as an electrical signal.
 It was rattling.